yarax/eslint-plugin-typelint/README.md

 * Full support of JSDoc types
 * Handle passing typed variables (partially including)
 * Detect when variable was reassigned
+* Improve caching and performance
 * Support GraphQL schemas
 * Adapters for Mongoose and Thinky
 * Other types of models bindings